AMReX-Codes/amrex-tutorials/Docs/source/Demo_Tutorial.rst

    - Generate and Visualize Output

-In this tutorial you will take the steps needed to go from source download to visualized output of an AMReX code.
+In this tutorial we take the steps needed to go from source download to visualized output of an AMReX code.
 We will demonstrate basic building, compiling and output generation.
 We will also examine several key AMReX features in a C++ code and plot the output with Python in a Jupyter notebook.